KinanAlAttar/Automatic-segmentation-soft-tissue-sarcoma/README.md

 ![](/assets/images/STS_003_27_.png "ct-scan")
 <img src="/assets/images/tumor-overlaid-on-ct-scan.PNG" alt="image-overlaid-with-mask" width="256" height="256">

-On the left you can see a CT-scan image and on the right a mask (which refers to the location of the tumor) overlaid on top of a different CT-scan image.
+On the left you can see a CT-scan image and on the right a mask (which refers to the location of the tumor) overlaid on top of a CT-scan image.

 The data was also augmented and had a number of transformations applied to it,